-Theatre Practicum - Eighth/ Ninth Periods Grades 9-10 | 1 credit a minimum of 50 hours on the preparation and execution of the fall play and/or the winter one-act festival.
-The student may participate in performance, playwriting, stage carpentry, sound, costuming, lighting, stage management, direction, props, publicity, fundraising and/ or running crew.
+Fall Theatre Practicum - The student commits to spending a minimum of 50 hours on the preparation and execution of the fall play and/or the winter one-act festival.
+The student may participate in performance, playwriting, stage carpentry, sound, costuming, lighting, stage management, direction, props, publicity, fundraising and/or running crew.
 At the beginning of the semester, all students meet with their instructors to commit to tasks best suited to their interests and abilities.